openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 5: Motion Sensitivity

 This parameter is configured the sensitivity that motion detect.
 This value is larger, the sensitivity is lower, and the distance for motion detecting is closer.
 Available settings: 0 ...
-15
+15. Default: 1
 Values in the range 0 to 15 may be set.

-The manufacturer defined default value is ```2```.
+The manufacturer defined default value is ```1```.

 This parameter has the configuration ID ```config_5_1``` and is of type ```INTEGER```.